wp-plugins/simple-page-tester/readme.txt

 In the Premium version we give you in-built conversion tracking and crazy good breakdowns of how well your split test is going along with automatic statistical confidence calculations.

-The free version tracking unique visitors and is compatible with Google Analytics Goals so you can conduct sophisticated analysis of your results.
+The free version tracks unique visitors to each variation in your split test and is compatible with Google Analytics Goals so you can conduct sophisticated analysis of your results.

 **CACHE COMPATIBLE**

-The big question mark about split testing is "how does this effect my caching?".
+The big question mark about split testing is "how does this effect my caching?"

-If you're running a caching plugin, you have no need to worry with Simple Page Tester as it's been build to run side-by-side with caching solutions.
+If you're running a caching plugin, you have no need to worry with Simple Page Tester as it has been built to run side-by-side with caching solutions.

 **CONVERSION TRACKING**

-Full conversion tracking and statistical analysis is available in the Premium version, please [see here for more information](http://simplepagetester.com/premium/).
+Full conversion tracking and statistical analysis is available in the [Premium version](http://simplepagetester.com/premium/).

 == Installation ==